HUD Betters Itself

 The current inventory of foreclosed FHA property includes roughly 44,000 homes.
 HUD says the new system will prove helpful in tackling this situation.
 44,000 homes is up from the average of 35,000-40,000.

 Under the new structure, field service managers will oversee property maintenance and preservation, while asset managers are responsible selling homes.
 HUD said there will be multiple field service and asset manager contractors in many areas.
 In effect, this will foster competition amongst contractors as responsiveness should improve, risks reduced, and net returns increase.
-The HUD, projects 1,200 new jobs throughout the country.california foreclosure, foreclosure information, foreclosures
+The HUD, projects 1,200 new jobs throughout the country.Post Tags: california foreclosure, foreclosure information, foreclosures